JacekDuszenko/docs/docs/guides/syntax.md

 ## Metrics on merge

-The `metrics-on-merge` property is a boolean flag that specifies if the Reviewpad should add a metrics report when the pull request is merged.
+The `metrics-on-merge` property is a boolean flag that specifies if Reviewpad should add a metrics report when a pull request is merged.

 By default, this flag is `false` so Reviewpad will not add this report.

-This report is only added if Reviewpad reacts to the `closed` event on a pull request.

 The metrics report includes the following metrics: